danielendeg/nugetpackageupdate/specs/ConversionAPI.md

 ## Accounts

-The service would be able service multiple conversion accounts.
+The service will be able service multiple conversion accounts.
 An account is an entity for which a set of named conversion templates are maintained.
 Suppose account `123` has a template named `patient.hbs`, account `345` could also have a template named `patient.hbs`.
 Each account will be identified by a string (could be a guid).
 All operations on the API are done in the context of an account.

 ## URL Scheme